se-tuebingen/effect-jit-artifact/notes.md

 # 2024-07-31 / Meeting
 ## Questions to ask CF
 - opt from last time (first check label origin): Makes worse in equal case?
-  - note: worst part in countdown is boxing
+  - note: worst part in countdown is boxing [#insight]
 - Trace too long problem (07-25)
 - polymorphic equals/RTTI and boxes (see 07-24) - did not get to that, ask later
 ## Notes from meeting